thetimpanist/hubot-discord/README.md

     yo hubot

 ## Configuring variables on *nix
-You will need to create a Discord account for your hubot and then invite the bot to the channels you wish it to be present in
+You will need to create a Discord bot account for your hubot and then invite the bot to the channels you wish it to be present in.
+This bot account is created following the instructions below the table.

     % export HUBOT_DISCORD_TOKEN="..."
     % export HUBOT_MAX_MESSAGE_LENGTH="2000"